 Sugar-Free Pear Compote

-Arrange the jars and lids in a large pot, completely covering them with water.
-Bring to a boil over medium heat and let it boil for 30 minutes.
+Place the jars and lids in a large pot, completely covering them with water.
+Bring to a boil over medium heat and let boil for 30 minutes.

-• At the end, turn off the heat and leave them warm by closing the pot with the lid.
-Carefully remove the jars and lids with the help of tongs and dry them completely with a clean cotton cloth.
+• At the end, turn off the heat and keep them warm by closing the pot with the lid.
+Remove the jars and lids carefully with the help of tongs and dry them completely with a clean cotton cloth.

 jars

-• Wash the pears well, cut the pears, and remove the stem and seeds.
-I leave the peels, but if you don’t like them, you can remove them.
+• Wash the pears well, cut them, and remove the stems and seeds.
+I leave the skins, but if you don’t like them, you can remove them.

 Cut the pears into pieces.